Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/assignment/hardware_instruction.rst

 Complementary information
 -------------------------
 - **Submit by Monday 29th May, 23:59** (your code with comments, the video as MP4, presentation as PPTX) in a zip file named GROUPNUMBER_LASTNAME1_LASTNAME2_LASTNAME3_LASTNAME4_LASTNAME5.zip on moodle
+- To get sufficiently good position and velocity estimates from the optic flow sensor, the ground below the crazyflie should contain some texture
 - Initial position of the drone will be given one day before the final exam
 - Each group will present the PPTX from our computer before the demonstration
 - Return the drone directly after the demonstration